WhaleOps/air2phin/docs/index.rst

 Airphin's Documentation
 =======================

-Airphin is a tool for converting Airflow DAGs to DolphinScheduler Python API.
+Airphin is a tool for migrating Airflow DAGs to DolphinScheduler Python API.

 It is a rule based AST transformer, using `LibCST <https://github.com/Instagram/LibCST>`_ to parse and transform Python code, and Yaml file to define the transformation rules.